TheAgentCompany/TheAgentCompany/workspaces/base_image/NPC.md

 + [ -f /utils/post_init.py ]
 ```

-## How to debug our NPC
+## How to Debug Your NPC
+* If your NPC is not working as expected, follow these steps:
+  1. Attach to your task container.
-* If your NPC not work as your expected, attach into your task container, when execute `init.sh`, the log will contain the command to launch a single NPC like below, the `agent_name` will decide which NPC get launched:
+  2. When executing `init.sh`, look for the command to launch a single NPC in the log output.
+It will look similar to this:
+     ```
-`OPENAI_API_KEY=<YOUR OPENAI API KEY> python_default /npc/run_one_npc.py --agent_name="Liu Qiang"`
+     OPENAI_API_KEY=<YOUR OPENAI API KEY> python_default /npc/run_one_npc.py --agent_name="Liu Qiang"
+     ```
+     The `agent_name` parameter determines which NPC gets launched.

-* It will show the log output of your NPC. `No message received, waiting...` means NPC are waiting for message.
-If received, it will print the message and the response.
+* This command will display the log output of your NPC:
+  - The message "No message received, waiting..." indicates that the NPC is waiting for a message.
+  - When a message is received, the log will print both the incoming message and the NPC's response.

-## NOTE
+## Notes

-* Remember to delete your openai api key in dockerfile before commit code.
+* Important: Remember to remove your OpenAI API key from the Dockerfile before committing your code.
+* Use `make stop` to halt and remove your previously running task image.

+# Deprecated
-# Depracted (You don't need to check the following doc, unless you know what you want)
+(You don't need to check the following documentation unless you know what you're looking for)

 # Solution 1: How to run dockerfile
 1. Set the correct configuration
     1. Set the `OPENAI_API_KEY`.
 You should use your own key.